 - Disney’s Port Orleans Resort – Riverside

-The Port Orleans Resorts are another story entirely, as they don’t have DVC wings, are not connected to the parks via non-bus transportation, and the two have a ton of room inventory that likely won’t be needed anytime soon.
+On the Moderate Resort level, the Port Orleans Resorts are a wild card.
+They are not connected to the parks via non-bus transportation, and the two have a ton of room inventory.
 Additionally, Disney might intend upon some light cosmetic and signage changes before reopening one of them.

-All Star Sports is also a wild card.
-It’s unlikely to be “needed” until events resume at the ESPN Wide World of Sports, or if occupancy rates at the other two All Stars somehow spike by next fall.
-It’s entirely possible that the two Port Orleans resorts and All Star Sports won’t reopen until 2022.
+That leaves Port Orleans Riverside and All Star Sports.
+The former has a ton of rooms.
+The latter is unlikely to be “needed” until events resume in full force at the ESPN Wide World of Sports, or if occupancy rates at the other two All Stars somehow spike by fall.

-Next up is Beach Club Resort.
-This is a logical one because Yacht Club, its sister resort, reopened several months ago.
+Now let’s turn to the hotels with scheduled reopening dates coming in 2021.
+The next up is Beach Club Resort.
+This is a logical one because Yacht Club, its sister resort, reopened last fall.
 The two share facilities and a lot of amenities, and a lack of demand is the only thing that has kept Beach Club from reopening before now.
-(Or, stated differently, the NBA using Yacht Club is the only thing that allowed it to open so early–occupancy has been pretty low prior to the holiday season.)

 On the plus side, the delayed reopening has allowed Walt Disney World to make some improvements around the resort.
 One big, under-the-radar update came to Beach Club Marketplace.
 This was once arguably the worst counter service restaurant in all of Walt Disney World.
 Since reopening, it has a range of more ambitious entrees, plus an array of seasonal desserts.

-After delay, work was finally seen resuming on the lower levels of the hotel side in early fall.
+Work has resumed on the room project and is now mostly finished.
 A lot is changing in these redesigned rooms–new feature wall art, walk-in showers, elevated beds, and removal of bunkbeds.
-Our expectation is that Walt Disney World is projecting that this work will finish by the start of summer, hence the June 6, 2021 reopening date.
+There’s still a bit to wrap up and Disney likely wants the reopening of Wilderness Lodge to coincide with the start of summer tourist season, hence the June 6, 2021 reopening date.

-Ultimately, this protracted timeline is not a huge surprise given what we’ve observed at the Disney Vacation Club resorts and hotels thus far.
+Ultimately, this protracted timeline is not a huge surprise given bookings at the Disney Vacation Club resorts and hotels from last summer through early 2021.
 While park crowds have steadily increased over every month since reopening, this is attributable mostly to increased Disney Park Pass availability for Annual Passholders and Cast Members.
 It should go without saying, but most locals are not booking hotel rooms for their park visits.

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!

 What do you think about these reopening dates for Walt Disney World hotels?
 Any surprises on this list for you?
-Disappointed that All Star Movies is pushed back?
 Excited that Beach Club and Wilderness Lodge now have dates?
 Concerned that it might be a while before the Port Orleans Resorts return?
 Will you be attempting to visit Walt Disney World in 2021, or are you waiting until 2022?
 Do you agree or disagree with our advice?
 Any questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!